walshification/workout-django-app/README.md

 * `/exercises/history` to view a user's workout history.
 * `/exercises/<slug:exercise_id>/sets/create` for creating an exercise's set (where `exercise_id` is the ID of the particular exercise.
 * `/exercises/routines/create` for creating new routines.

+#### The Templates

+##### base.html

+The app has one main template (base.html) on top of which all the other templates build.
+The base template adds jQuery, Bootstrap, the favicon, and the project's stylesheet to the page.
+It also has a small script to make form validations look and behave nicer with Bootstraps form logic.

+In the body of the base template, there is a navbar that checks if a user is logged in and, if so, displays links to the routines list and history pages as well as a logout link.
+If a user is not logged in, there are register or login links.

+The template includes a `main` block that other templates can populate.

+There is a small footer as well, that displays my copyright.

+##### register.html

+This displays a very simple form for registering as a user.
+It also has a link for logging in, in case you've already registered.

+##### login.html

+Essentially the same form (structurally) as the register page but with a link to the registration page if you haven't registered.
+Allows a user to log in.

+##### index.html

+Displays a button that takes a user to the create workout form.

+##### workout_form.html

+Displays a form for starting a new workout.
+It contains a dropdown for choosing a routine to base the workout on.
+If the desired routine is not available, there is a link to the create routine form so the user can make it.

+##### create_routine_form.html

+Allows users to create a new routine.
+This form has a text field that takes a list of exercise names for associate with the routine.
+Redirects to the create workout form so users can get to working out.

+##### routine_list.html

+A simple template that loops through a user's created routines and displays them along with their exercises.

+##### active_workout.html

+This form displays the exercises in the current workout's routine, underneath which are displayed the stats for any completed sets for that exercise in this workout, along with a button for adding new completed sets.
+At the bottom of the form is a button for marking the workout as complete.

+##### set_form.html

+Another simple form that allows users to record a completed set of a given exercise.
+Takes users back to the active workout for the exercise.

+##### workout_history.html

+Displays a table of completed workouts along with the sets for each of the exercises completed and when the workouts were completed.

+## Areas for Improvement

+* The forms can be refactored to cut down on so much duplication.
+I focused on getting them working and then moved on without thinking about what I was repeating.
+* I'd like to add more JavaScript to make the active workout page one dynamic form where you can add sets and even exercises without leaving the page.
+* I intended to add unit tests for the logic, but I ran out of time (classic).
+* More ambitiously, I may rewrite the app as a Swift or React Native app.
+It is designed to be used on mobile because I have only my phone with me when I work out and I want it to be easy to use.